 Texas Kidnapping Laws

-Get Our Bryan & College Station Criminal Defense Lawyers on Your Side
+Get Our Bryan & College Station Kidnapping Defense Lawyers on Your Side

 Whether it’s a stranger snatching a child off the street or an estranged parent abducting their child to deny the other parent custody, kidnapping is a serious crime that is punished by severe consequences.
 If you have been accused of kidnapping in Texas, it is in your best interest to obtain legal representation from an experienced lawyer.

-With decades of experience, The Law Office of Shane Phelps, P.C. understands what it takes to get the best results possible in various types of cases, including violent crimes.
+With decades of experience, Shane Phelps Law. understands what it takes to get the best results possible in various types of cases, including violent crimes.
 Our Bryan and College Station criminal defense lawyers can investigate your case, collect evidence, and build a strong defense strategy to either get your entire case thrown out of court or have your charges reduced substantially.

 First-degree kidnapping is considered aggravated kidnapping when the crime includes the intent to do the following: